Home » Christmas » 20 Best Christmas Flowers and Plants for the Holidays

 Christmas Cactus

-With its distinctive succulent leaves and stunning blooms in shades of pink, red, or white, this tropical plant brings a touch of exotic festivity to your home.
+This unique succulent boasts stunning blooms in shades of pink, red, or white, bringing a touch of exotic festivity to your home.

 close up of christmas cactus at the nursery